Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 East Meets Dress has been entirely bootstrapped from Day 1 (we got started with less than $100 over a weekend).
 Neither my co-founder nor I had any prior experience in fashion or entrepreneurship, but through a lot of hard work, hustle, and trial and error, we've been able to grow our team and company to a 6-figure annual recurring revenue ($25k/month) in one year and help hundreds of brides across the world celebrate their heritage in style.

-Joseph Dilecce (from Richmond Hill) started Choast over 5 years ago.
+Joseph Dilecce (from Richmond Hill) started Choast almost 6 years ago.

 The backstory to the creation of Choast came from a long time of smoking weed with friends and being around people you can be yourself with.
 This is a very important aspect to us because being able to be yourself and not have the stress of being judged by your peers or friends really allows that person to be who they truly are.